Sorry, you need to enable JavaScript to visit this website.

 Quality assurance

-The Finnish National Agency for Education publishes annual statistics on international mobility of students and education professionals in Finland.
-The statistics are collected from schools, vocational institutions, higher education institutions and adult education organisations.
-They include all kind of mobility regardless if funded by educational institutions, state or for example Erasmus+.
-Regarding the Erasmus+ Youth in Action programme, for example equality of the distribution of the funds to different regions of the country is followed.
+The Finnish National Agency for Education publishes annual statistics on the international mobility of students and education professionals in Finland.
+The statistics are collected from comprehensive schools, general upper secondary schools, vocational institutions and higher education institutions.
+They include various types of mobility, regardless of whether the funding has been received from educational institutions, the state, or, for example, Erasmus+.

-The Finnish National Agency for Education together with several other Erasmus+ Youth National Agencies and research partners also participate in transnational, on-going Research-based analysis of European Youth Programmes.
-The regular surveys that are carried out measure what impact participation in Youth in Action has had on participants´ learning, attitudes and active participation in society.
-In addition, special surveys are carried out.
+Regarding Erasmus+, the equal distribution of funds across different regions of the country is monitored.
+The Finnish National Agency for Education, together with several other Erasmus+ Youth National Agencies and research partners, also participates in transnational, ongoing research-based analysis of European youth programmes.
+The regular surveys carried out measure the impact that participation in Youth in Action and Erasmus+ has had on participants´ learning, attitudes, and active participation in society.
+For more information, see RAY MON – Research project on the evidence-based analysis and monitoring of Erasmus+ Youth